 Most children know approximately 50 sight words by the end of kindergarten.
 However, learning more is always helpful.
 If your child is comfortable with at least 50 words, try incorporating some new vocabulary to their sight word list.
 For kindergarten students, be aware that trying to learn too many at the same time may hurt rather than help.

 Avoid studying a high number of sight words at a time.
 Instead, focus on groups of words.
-For example, if you’re studying over the summer, find or create a list of sight words for kindergarteners.
+For example, if you’re studying, find or create a list of sight words for kindergarteners.
 If the list has 100 words, split them into groups of 10 or 20.
 This will ensure a steady and comfortable rate of learning and practice.